azar84/saas-marketing-360/docs/ENVIRONMENT_SETUP.md

 3. Set `DEBUG=false` for production
 4. Use strong, unique values for `JWT_SECRET`

-## Tech Discovery Feature
+## Tech Discovery Feature (Removed)

-The Tech Discovery feature requires a valid BuiltWith API key to function.
-Without this key, the feature will show an error message.
+The Tech Discovery feature has been removed from this project.

-For testing purposes, you can:
-1. Get a free BuiltWith API key (limited usage)
-2. Use the feature with limited functionality
-3. Upgrade to a paid plan for full access

 See `docs/TECH_DISCOVERY_SETUP.md` for detailed setup instructions.